 We are happy and grateful for our time off in 2019.
 Time beautifully spent and shared with others, but also time to focus on ourselves and develop ideas for Devocean Pictures.
 We shall put it all into action in 2020 and beyond – with love, devotion and gratitude: Happy New Year!

 It’s about time to feel the ocean again.
 We are eager to go diving, to film and photograph much more.
-That’s why we are getting ready for a new journey in the beginning of 2020.
+That’s why we are getting ready for a new journey at the beginning of 2020.
 Besides, we are looking forward to working on new projects and ideas.
 Our first base to explore, connect and protect will be Bali.
-On the one hand we have taken the island of the gods into our hearts, on the other hand we haven’t explored the surrounding underwater world yet.
+On the one hand, we have taken the island of the gods into our hearts, on the other hand, we haven’t explored the surrounding underwater world yet.

 More than can be listed

 So much has happened.
 So many beautiful places and inspiring people we were fortunate enough to visit, even though we had to give lots of others a miss.
 So much positivity, love and happiness have been created and shared.
 Thank you all for a wonderful time!
 Some of the experiences and encounters from our Tour de Europe found their way onto this website already:

 - Sharing our love for Drenthe with friends

 - Visiting Berlin in summer and winter, among other cities like Maastricht or Münster

 - Our first Christmas together with our families and my first New Year in the Netherlands and Zuidlaardermaarkt